 In addition, although with a lower incidence, the various diseases that can occur in the bones of the back and the pains that, reflexively, cause conditions originating in other locations of the body must be taken into account.

-The lower back is a very vulnerable area of the human body, subjected to constant efforts, bad postures, incorrect uses, defects in birth, etc.
+The lower back is a very vulnerable area of the human body, subjected to constant efforts, bad postures, incorrect uses and defects in birth etc.

-The main risk factors for low back pain include poor postural habits, previous episodes of back pain, low physical fitness, lack of strength and resistance of the muscles of the spine, previous trauma, physical work heavy, sitting for a long time, movements that combine trunk flexion and rotation, frequent exposure to vibrations, repetitive tasks, advanced age, overweight, scoliosis, corticosteroid treatments, osteopo-rosis, cancer, Circulatory diseases, stress, etc.
+The main risk factors for low back pain include poor postural habits, previous episodes of back pain, low physical fitness, lack of strength and resistance of the muscles of the spine, previous trauma, heavy physical work, sitting for a long time, movements that combine trunk flexion and rotation, frequent exposure to vibrations, repetitive tasks, advanced age, overweight, scoliosis, corticosteroid treatments, osteopo-rosis, cancer, circulatory diseases and stress etc.

-From an epidemiological perspective, 8 out of 10 people will suffer from low back pain at some point in their lives, and this is the main cause of sick leave in the western world.
+From an epidemiological perspective, 8 out of 10 people will suffer from low back pain at some point in their lives and is the main cause of sick leave in the western world.

 Depending on the duration of the pain, it can be classified as: